 From Contract to Closing....a great process gives you a great buying experience.

-Once you have obtained a mortgage pre-approval and selected a real estate agent, you are ready to begin your home search in earnest.
+Once you obtain a mortgage pre-approval, you are ready to begin your home search in earnest.

-Today, approximately 80 percent of home searches begin on the Internet, and if you’re searching for a home in Gulf Breeze, there’s only one web address you need to know: www.BuySellGulfBreeze.com .
+Today, approximately 80 percent of home searches begin on the Internet, and if you’re searching for a home in Gulf Breeze, there’s only one web address you need to know: www.Coastal850.com .
 My web site includes tools, tips and access to all of the Pensacola, Gulf Breeze, and Navarre properties listed in the MLS.
 Best of all, you’re in control.
-Sign up for me to manage and customize your search, receive e-mail updates on new listings as they become available, conduct several searches at once and save and compare properties.
+Sign up & manage/customize your search, receive e-mail updates on new listings as they become available, conduct several searches at once and save and compare properties.

-Review Listings — Using the guidelines you set forth, your agent will present you with available listings.
-In addition to price and property attributes, pay close attention to data like property taxes, market time and monthly assessments for condos and town homes.
+Review Listings — Using the guidelines you set forth, I will present you with available listings.
+In addition to price and property attributes, I recommend you pay close attention to data like property taxes, market time and monthly assessments for condos and town homes.

-Open Houses — Remember, if you are attending Open Houses without your agent, be sure to mention that you are being represented by an agent of The Stephens Realty Group.
-This will save you from being bombarded with calls from other agents trying to represent you.
-We will supply you with some business cards to make the Open House sign-in process even easier.
+Open Houses — Remember, if you are attending Open Houses without me (your agent), be sure to mention that you are being represented by an agent and give them my name.
+(I'll supply you with some business cards to make the Open House sign-in process even easier.)

-Compare Properties — Discuss each home you see with your agent, and provide candid feedback.
-Your expectations and the marketplace will begin to converge, and your agent will be able to adjust certain parameters such as location and features in order to present you with alternatives.
+Compare Properties — Discuss each home you see, and provide candid feedback.
+Your expectations and the marketplace will begin to converge, and I'll be able to adjust certain parameters such as location and features in order to present you with alternatives.
 A Property Comparison Sheet to track and compare each listing.
-When you find a home and are ready to make an offer, your agent will perform a Comparative Market Analysis or CMA.
+When you find a home and are ready to make an offer, yo will perform a Comparative Market Analysis or CMA.
 This report compares the subject property with other properties that are currently listed and recently sold to help you formulate your offer.

 I stay with you during the entire process.
 After you have a contract in for purchasing your home or land, some of my main duties include: